-UNSDCF outcome indicators, baselines, targets Country programme outputs Output indicators, baselines and targets Partner contributions Indicative resources UNSDCF Outcome indicator(s): Contraceptive prevalence (modern methods) Baseline: 24% (2021); Target: 31.5% (2026) Unmet need for family planning Baseline: 24.5% (2021); Target: 22.7% (2026) Emergency obstetric and neonatal care coverage Baseline: 36.1% (2022); Target: 60% (2026) Proportion of births attended by Output 1.
+UNSDCF outcome indicators, baselines, targets Country programme outputs Output indicators, baselines and targets Partner contributions Indicative resources UNSDCF Outcome indicator(s): Contraceptive prevalence (modern methods) Baseline: 24% (2021); Target: 31.5% (2026) Unmet need for family planning Baseline: 34% (2021); Target: 34% (2026) Emergency obstetric and neonatal care coverage Baseline: 36.1% (2022); Target: 60% (2026) Output 1.
 By 2026, strengthened national capacity to accelerate the provision of right-based, integrated, high-quality SRHRR, family planning and GBV services to women, adolescents, young people and vulnerable groups, particularly in rural areas.
-Output 2.
-By 2026, the capacities of adolescents and young people are strengthened to enable them to enjoy their sexual and reproductive rights and maximize their leadership and civic participation.
-Proportion of healthcare facilities in the programme implementation area that have not experienced contraceptive stockouts in the last three months Baseline: 40% (2021); Target: 60% (2026) Proportion of obstetric complications managed in emergency obstetric and neonatal care Baseline: 39% (2022); Target: 50% (2026) Number of women, adolescents and youth who received high-quality SRH, family planning, HIV and GBV services Baseline: 0 (2023); Target: 450,000 (270,000 girls and women; and 180,000 young men) (2026) Number of women treated for obstetric fistula Baseline: 0 (2023); Target: 300 (2026) Ministry of National Education; Ministry of Health; Ministry of Youth; Permanent Secretariat of the National AIDS Control Council; non- governmental organizations; embassies; other United Nations agencies \$9.8 million (\$1.8 million from regular resources and \$8.0 million from other resources) skilled health personnel Baseline: 69.4% (2021); Target: 72% (2026) • Adolescent birth rate Baseline: 79 per 1,000 aged 15- 19 years; Target: 70 per 1,000 aged 15-19 years (2026) CSE is integrated into the teacher training curricula for primary and secondary school teachers, in accordance with international standards Baseline: No (2021); Target: Yes (2026) Number of in-school and out-of-school adolescents and youth aged 10-24 years reached by the CSE programme Baseline: 0; Target: 5,000 (3,000 girls and young women; and 2,000 boys) (2026) Number of youths who received support or skills and leadership empowerment to improve their employability Baseline: 0; Target: 1,000 (600 girls and young women; and 400 boys) (2026) Number of UNFPA-supported innovative youth-led initiatives, including digital solutions, to accelerate achievement of the transformative results Baseline: 0 (2022); Target: 4 (2026) \$3.6 million (\$0.6 million from regular resources and \$3.0 million from other resources)
+Proportion of health care facilities in the programme implementation area that have not experienced a contraceptive stockouts in the last three months Baseline: 40% (2021); Target: 60% (2026) Proportion of obstetric complications managed in emergency obstetric and neonatal care Baseline: 39% (2022); Target: 50% (2026) Number of women, adolescents and youth who received high-quality SRH, family planning, HIV and GBV services Baseline: 0 (2023); Target: 450,000 (2026) Number of women treated for obstetric fistula Baseline: 0 (2023); Target: 300 (2026) Ministry of National Education; Ministry of Health; Ministry of Youth; Permanent Secretariat of the National AIDS Control Council; non- governmental organizations; embassies; other United Nations agencies \$9.8 million (\$1.8 million from regular resources and \$8.0 million from other resources) Proportion of births attended by skilled heath personnel Baseline: 69.4% (2021); Target: 72% (2026) Adolescent birth rate Baseline: 79 per 1,000 aged 15-19 years; Target: 70 per 1,000 aged 15-19 years (2026) Output 2.
+By 2026, the capacities of adolescents and young people are strengthened to enable them to enjoy their sexual and reproductive rights and to maximize their leadership and civic participation.
+CSE is integrated into the teacher training curricula for primary and secondary school teachers, in accordance with international standards Baseline: No (2021); Target: Yes (2026) Number of in-school and out-of-school adolescents and youth aged 10-24 years reached by CSE programme Baseline: 0; Target: 5000 (2026) Number of youths who received support or skills and leadership empowerment to improve their employability Baseline: 0; Target: 1000 (2026) Number of UNFPA-supported innovative youth-led initiatives, including digital solutions, to accelerate achievement of the transformative results Baseline: 0 (2022); Target: 4 (2026) \$3.6 million (\$0.6 million from regular resources and \$3.0 million from other resources)